RF Guru

 Q: Measurement accuracy?

-— All values are conservative and measured with EMC-grade CM probes.
+— All values are conservative and intended to reflect practical operating conditions.

 Interested in more technical content?
 Subscribe to our updates.